-The instant recognition of Alan Brady’s Gibbston Valley Pinot Noir in 1987 led to a rapid increase plantings across Central Otago.
-Firstly into Bannockburn a sub zone of the Cromwell Basin and then further afield into Bendigo.
-Now it is fair to say, there are just grapes everywhere!
+The instant recognition of Alan Brady’s Gibbston Valley Pinot Noir in 1987 led to a rapid increase in vine plantings across Central Otago.
+Firstly into Bannockburn, a sub zone of the Cromwell Basin, and then further afield into Bendigo.
+Now it is fair to say, there are grapes everywhere!

 Looking at each region individually:

-Bannockburn is situated just to the south of Cromwell town on the banks of the Kawarau River as it widens and joins Lake Dunstan and the Clutha River.
-This region is very hot and dry in the summer and soil is particularly dusty and well drained.
+Bannockburn is situated just to the south of Cromwell township, on the banks of the Kawarau River as it widens and joins Lake Dunstan and the Clutha River.
+This region is very hot and dry in the summer and the soil is particularly dusty and well drained.

 The landscape is strewn with old sluicing mounds from gold mining days long gone.
 The gold miners used to call this region “the heart of the desert”.

-Arguably Bannockburn produces the highest quality grapes and wines in the Central Otago region.
-Vineyards are much smaller (much like this in Burgundy), due to the landscape restricting their ability to stretch out, and that well draining dry soil and hot dry summer days makes for perfect grape growing condition.
+Arguably, Bannockburn produces the highest quality grapes and wines in the Central Otago region.
+Vineyards are much smaller (much like those in Burgundy), due to the landscape restricting their ability to stretch out, and the well draining dry soil and hot dry summer days make for perfect grape growing conditions.
 Wines such as Mt Difficulty, Felton Road, and Akarua are internationally renowned for their complexity and distinctive grandness.
-Other prominent wineries to look for include Domain Road, Bannock Brae, Kingsmill, Terra Sancta and Desert Heart.
+Other prominent wineries to look for include Domain Road, Bannock Brae, Kingsmill, Terra Sancta, and Desert Heart.